NCC boss, Danbatta, to deliver 23rd BUK inaugural lecture

 He was declared the Chief Executive Officer CEO of the year by Tell Magazine at a ceremony in Lagos among numerous other recognitions he has received both locally and at the global stage.

-Since he assumed the mantle of leadership of the Africa’s biggest telecom regulatory body, the commission has continued to receive more global attention with plentiful international recognitions coming its way.
+Since he assumed the mantle of leadership of the Africa’s biggest telecom regulatory body, the commission has continued to receive more global attention with plentiful international repute.